muatik/openmp-examples/README.md

 ### Details
 I am learning OpenMP because I have a master degree program assignment about running machine learning algorithms in parallel.

-In addition to OpenMP, I am going to do same things by Apache Spark.
+In addition to OpenMP, I am going to do same things by using Apache Spark.
 In summary, this is quite a personal playground repository.
 It does not mean to cover all the details or become a comprehensible tutorial guide.